 When it comes to the best hikes in the world, there’s perhaps nowhere as iconic as trekking tours through the Himalayas—after all, the range is home to the world’s highest mountain, Mount Everest.

-World Expeditions offers nearly two dozen Everest base camp trekking trips, and highlights include the pristine Gokyo Lakes set against the breathtaking backdrop of the Himalayas and visits to a monastery and Hindu shrines, culminating with an expedition to the world’s most famed mountain.
+World Expeditions offers nearly two dozen guided Everest trips, and highlights include the pristine Gokyo Lakes set against the breathtaking backdrop of the Himalayas and visits to a monastery and Hindu shrines, culminating with an expedition to the world’s most famed mountain.

 The Patagonia region stretching between Chile and Argentina is one of earth’s most diverse landscapes, revealing a new topography at seemingly every turn.
 From glacial fjords and the soaring Andes mountain range to bone-dry deserts and arid steppes, this rugged region truly has it all.